 - 1 Circular saw

 - Decide on design.

-- Measure, mark and cut pickets.
+- Measure, mark and cut pickets and nail to frame.

 - Cut off pickets at edge of frame.